Woodsandfields/Maps_in_R_FrenchScholarships/README.md

-A repo for some files for my sub to a course with the Knight Foundation
+This is a practice exercise made around a course on investigating data in R for journalists with the Knight Foundation.

+[The final document (still in progress) is here](https://github.com/Woodsandfields/R_FrenchScholarships/blob/master/FrenchScholarships.md
+)